 For over a decade, I served as lead editor and reporter of the families and poverty project at the Center for New York City Affairs, an applied policy research institute at The New School.
-I oversaw the publication of over 20 reports and briefs on a range of public policy issues impacting families and positioned the institute as a leading force of analysis and reform for New York City’s rapidly changing early education landscape.
+I oversaw the publication of over 20 reports and briefs on a range of public policy issues impacting low-income families and positioned the institute as a leading force of analysis and reform for New York City’s rapidly changing early education landscape.

 My investigation into teen adoption received an award from the Casey Journalism Center, and my commentary and essays have taken on thorny topics ranging from Trump’s infamy among Brooklyn’s preschool set to gentrification.